Our National Advisory Council

 Sinéad Friel - NAC Chairperson

 Hello, my name is Sinead.
 I am from Clontarf, Dublin.
 I am part of the Blue Diamond Theatre Company and I love to act.
-I like to go to the gym and play basketball but some of my favourite things to do are act, sing and dance.
-I joined the NCA because my sister is in politics and works for the European Union Brussels in Rwanda and she inspired me to join.
+I compete in basketball and swimming in the Special Olympics but some of my favourite things to do are act, sing and dance.
+I joined the NCA because my sister is in politics, she got a new job in international politics in Brussels and she inspired me to join.

 Ross O’Neill - NAC Secretary

-I'm Ross, I work at Down Syndrome Ireland as a Junior Administrator.
-I enjoy football my favourite team is Man United.
-I won a silver in bowling at the Special Olympics in 2018.
+I'm Ross, I work at Down Syndrome Ireland as a Junior Office Administrator.
 I have good leadership and good experience working at different conferences and I travelled to New York to do a workshop presentation with Stewart's care.
 It was called my free time.
 I went to Budapest on a European studies project with Trinity College Dublin to learn about other European countries and the European Parliament in Brussels.

 Conor O’Donnell - NAC Treasurer